What’s causing your fear of flying?

 When flying is considered to be the safest way to travel, why does your fear of flying continue to plague your journey?
-The commercial airline industry is one of the most scrutinised forms of transportation.
-Just Google the facts and you will learn about a pilot’s extensive training, back-up systems, maintenance, and the industry’s incredible safety record etc. You will also be told that statistically, you are more likely to die in a driving accident or in an accident caused in the home.
+The commercial airline industry is one of the most scrutinized forms of transportation.
+Just Google the facts and you will learn about a pilot’s extensive training, backup systems, maintenance, and the industry’s incredible safety record etc. You will also be told that statistically, you are more likely to die in a driving accident or in an accident caused in the home.
 Has that reassured you enough to book your flight tickets?

 These research statistics that prove that commercial flying is safe can offer very little comfort if you already believe that flying is dangerous.
 One explanation for this is that statistics connect to the logical and rational part of your mind where “knowing” it is safe can satisfy it.

 Feeling that flying is safe is a different thing altogether!
 It can be frustrating when that ‘already-convinced-that-flying-is-safe’ friend of yours confidently asserts that “flying is awesome…you’ll be fine!”
 And somehow, those remarks just don’t connect with your emotions of sheer terror.

 If knowing these safety details doesn’t reassure you, it’s because your brain’s anxious wiring system lies underneath those conscious, logical faculties that can accept that it is safe.
 Sometimes called the “fight or flight!” center in your brain, it’s a part that is hot-wired to produce the physical stress symptoms that are commonly experienced when you have, rightly or wrongly, connected a situation as a dangerous one.
 The stress symptoms include racing heart rate, shallow and rapid breathing, profuse sweating, confusion etc. These symptoms are also part of the acute anxiety response known as a panic attack.